 While we recognise the stability and continuity of the board are important, we strongly believe that directors should be elected or re-elected annually to ensure that they feel appropriately accountable to shareholders.
-When a director's term of appointment exceeds 3 years, we will recommend a vote against the nominations committee chair.
+When a director's term of appointment exceeds 3 years, we will recommend a vote against the re-election of the nominations committee chair.